dewdgi/wheel-hid-emulator/logics.md

 **Runtime Behavior (Nov 2025+):** `GamepadDevice::Create()` now hard-fails unless the USB Gadget backend succeeds.
 The emulator will exit with guidance if ConfigFS, libcomposite/dummy_hcd, or a UDC are missing.

+Immediately after the gadget and helper threads are up, `SendNeutral()` pushes a centered HID report so the host samples the canonical G29 ranges even before the user enables control.

 #### Active Path: USB Gadget ConfigFS
 - **Path:** `/dev/hidg0`
 - **Creates:** Real USB HID device via Linux kernel's USB Gadget framework